makkus/freckles/freckles/doc/frecklets/evolution.md

 ### The list of tasks
 <div class="section-block" markdown="1">

-Without any additional metadata, a *frecklet* is a list of strings and/or dicts.
+Without any additional metadata, a minimal *frecklet* is just a list of strings and/or dicts.

 #### A list of (one or more) strings

-In it's most minimal form, a *frecklet* is a text file that contains a list of strings.
+In it's most basic form, a *frecklet* is a text file that contains a list of strings where each string represents a command (a.k.a. other *frecklet*) that doesn't require any arguments.
-Each list item needs to be the name of another frecklet that exists in the current [context](/doc/contexts) (which can be displayed with ``freckles list``).
+Each list item needs to be the name of another frecklet that exists in the current [context](/doc/contexts) (get a list of all possible ones with: ``freckles list``).

 Here's an example:
 ```yaml